 David Herbstman, Rehab Counseling 2012

 Following completion of this 60-credit program, you’ll be a certified rehabilitation counselor (CRC) and also eligible for licensure as a professional counselor (LPC).
 Students typically complete this degree in two academic years, including one summer.
 The program’s unique format offers online and evening classes to accommodate the adult learner.
-During the academic year 2017-2018, 5 students graduated from the program, 100% of UNC graduates passed the Certified Rehabilitation Counselor (CRC) exam, the job placement rates for graduates actively seeking employment was 99%, and a 90% retention rate was achieved, and 90% of students successfully completed the program.
+During the academic year 2017-2018, 5 students graduated from the program, 100% of UNC graduates passed the Certified Rehabilitation Counselor (CRC) exam, the job placement rates for graduates actively seeking employment was 99%, a 90% retention rate was achieved, and 90% of students successfully completed the program.
 Students completed the program in an average of 2.5 years.

 Students from a variety of backgrounds and with undergraduate degrees in sociology, nursing, speech therapy, human services, and criminal justice, among others do well in this program.
 In addition to coursework, you will participate in supervised clinical experiences working with individuals and their families as part of a practicum and internship.